Allegheny-CountyStats/Airflow-Docker/README.md

 # Airflow-Docker
-Generic Docker containers for CountyStats Airflow needs
+Safe, public Docker containers and and common tasks for data ETL for CountyStats Airflow needs

 # Contents:
 - [Python-Selenium](https://hub.docker.com/repository/docker/countystats/selenium): Python and Selenium image used to use the Chrome browser for web-scraping in `python` scripts.
 Based on an image created by [joyzoursky](https://github.com/joyzoursky/docker-python-chromedriver).